menu

 Also of interest is that Jenkintown has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 28.32% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Jenkintown is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Despite being a small borough, Jenkintown has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Jenkintown, a lot of people use the train to get to work every day though Jenkintown is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Jenkintown in 2018 was $58,624, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $234,496 for a family of four.
+The per capita income in Jenkintown in 2018 was $70,057, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $280,228 for a family of four.
+However, Jenkintown contains both very wealthy and poor people as well.

 Jenkintown is a very ethnically-diverse borough.
 The people who call Jenkintown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jenkintown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jenkintown include Irish, English, German, Italian, and Hungarian.

 The most common language spoken in Jenkintown is English.
-Other important languages spoken here include Persian and Spanish.
+Other important languages spoken here include Spanish and Persian.